wouterbeek/prolog_library_collection/README.md

 fragment_code(Code) --> question_mark(Code).
 ```

-This is especially useful for characers that are non-graphic
-or that look similar to other characers on some displays
-(e.g., carriage return and line-feed).
+This is especially useful for characers that are non-graphic or that look similar to other characers on some displays (e.g., carriage return and line-feed).

-Numeric characters (i.e., `0-9A-Za-z`) also have a variant DCG
-with a weight argument representing the decimal value of the character.
+Numeric characters (i.e., `0-9A-Za-z`) also have a variant DCG with a weight argument representing the decimal value of the character.

-Bracket characters and bracket character groups have a variant
-with an additional `Type` argument which is either `angular`, `curly`,
+Bracket characters and bracket character groups have a variant with an additional `Type` argument which is either `angular`, `curly`, `round` or `square`.
-`round`, or `square`.
-A handy special case for this occurs with content that is
-(consistently) surrounded by some bracket type,
-possibly returning the bracket type to the calling context:
+A handy special case for this occurs with content that is (consistently) surrounded by some bracket type, possibly returning the bracket type to the calling context:

 ```prolog
 bracketed_content(Type, Dcg) -->